panosc-eu/panosc-search-scoring/docs/md/PaNOSC_Federated_Search_Results_Scoring_Background_Information.md

 Stemming is the process of reducing inflected words to a root word.
 Usually the the root word that we call term, resemble the original word, but it is not a real word.

-More information regarding stemming can be found in the following link: _https://en.wikipedia.org/wiki/Stemming_.
+More information regarding stemming can be found on the [wikipedia page realted to stemming](https://en.wikipedia.org/wiki/Stemming).

 There are other options to reduce words to terms, like lemmatization.
 We have selected stemming as it is a more performant process and does not have any additional dependencies.
 Once we have successfully deployed the first version of the scoring system, it is our intention to do further research on the subject by exploring and evaluating other reducing options within the scope of NLP .